PenniGEM2019/MIYAGI-Open-source-wax-printing-conversion-kit-/README.md

 General description about updating Prusa firmware provided by the Prusa Research can be found [here](https://help.prusa3d.com/article/r5ByKgVm69-firmware-upgrade-and-flashing).

 1. Download our .hex file (prusa3d_fw_MK3S_3_7_2_Miyagi.hex) or generate your own .hex file
     - The type of Prusa 3D printer we used was MK3S, and the firmware version was 3.7.2.
 In case you have a different type of printer or wish to use a later firmware version, you need to generate your own .hex file.
-Follow detailed instructions under [firmawre modfication section](#modifying-firmware(optional)).
+Follow detailed instructions under [firmawre modfication section](#modifying-firmware).

 2. Connect your Prusa 3D printer to your computer.